Dkairu/synthetics_Insights_email/README.md

 ```
 To provide a weekly or monthly report you can use the downtime feature in synthetics to setup accordingly.

-Please note if you will be using gmail to send out the reports, you will also need to change the security access settings to allow 3rd part access.
+Please note if you will be using gmail to send out the reports, you will also need to change the security access settings to allow 3rd party access.